GSA/site-scanning-documentation/README.md

 # site-scanning-documentation

 This repository is for the documentation for Site Scanning, a 10x project.
-The main project repository is [here](https://github.com/18F/site-scanning).
-All feedback should be filed in the [issue backlog](https://github.com/18F/site-scanning/issues), which also documents all remaining work known at the end of Phase 3.
+The main project repository is [here](https://github.com/18F/spotlight).
+All feedback should be filed in the [issue backlog](https://github.com/18F/spotlight/issues), but the team can also be reached at site-scanning@gsa.gov.

 ## Index of Documentation